tldr-pages/tldr/pages/common/docker-cp.md

 `docker cp {{path/to/file_or_directory/on/host}} {{container_name}}:{{path/to/file_or_directory/in/container}}`

-- Copy from a container onto the host:
+- Copy a file or directory from a container to the host:

 `docker cp {{container_name}}:{{path/to/file_or_directory/in/container}} {{path/to/file_or_directory/on/host}}`